Over 5 million Americans are afflicted by it today.

 Our creative team of Associate Creative Directors Lawrence O’Toole and Dave Wall really dug deep, did their research, and spoke to families who have had to watch someone they’ve loved for a very long time begin to slowly disappear from the effects of the disease.
 It was an eye-opener for Lawrence and Dave, and the campaign they created takes an unwavering look at those early moments in someone’s life where everything is normal, until it isn’t.

 When you put together a campaign for a non-profit, you are asking people throughout the creative and production world to donate their time and talent to see the work through.
-In this case, that all started with our godsend of a freelance producer Deidre Hazleton, who moved mountains and created minor miracles almost every day to make this project a reality.
+In this case, that all started with our godsend of a freelance producer Deidre Hazelton, who moved mountains and created minor miracles almost every day to make this project a reality.

 Along the way, something that we all found astounding was to see so many people volunteer their efforts because they had such a personal connection to the disease.
 Each one of these incredibly talented folks had or has a loved one with Alzheimer’s: From JOJX Productions, our director Didier Beringuer’s grandfather.
 From Peel & Eat, our editors Pete Warren’s and Joel Walker’s father and grandmother, respectively.
 From Soundtrack Boston, our sound engineer Mike Letourneau’s grandfather.
 From Nice Shoes, our colorist Phil Choe’s grandmother and grandfather.
-Our female radio voice talent Demaine Davis’s mother.
+Our female voice talent DeMane Davis’s mother.

 Even Russ Martin, our client from the Alzheimer’s Association, lost his grandmother to the disease.
 And finally, closer to home, my mother Sheila has been suffering from Alzheimer’s for almost three years.
 She is in a memory care unit of a nursing home and being well take care of, but the effect the disease has had on her, my dad, and our entire family has been profound.